France in the American Revolutionary War: Peace negotiations

 Because of decisive battles on American soil, the French were in a strong position during the peace negotiations in Paris at the beginning of 1782.
 Rodney's victory at the Battle of the Saintes back in April however changed all that – news of the French defeat arrived nearly six weeks later in France and was met with dismay.
 The defeat was costly militarily and financially.
 The Royal Navy now had the strategic initiative, and as a result British demands at the peace talks greatly strengthened.
 France was also approaching the limits of its ability to borrow money and now sought a quick end to the war.
 The defeat also signalled a collapse in the Franco-American alliance – as a result Benjamin Franklin never informed France of the secret negotiations that took place directly between Britain and the United States.

-The British position was strengthened even more in September with the destruction of the Franco-Spanish assault on Gibraltar and the garrison's relief by the Royal Navy the following month.
-A preliminary peace treaty between Great Britain and America was signed on 30 November; Britain acknowledged that the United States owned all the land south of the Great Lakes and east of the Mississippi River, except for Florida (which went to Spain).
+The British position was strengthened even more in September with the failure of the Franco-Spanish assault on Gibraltar and the garrison's relief by the Royal Navy the following month.
+A preliminary peace treaty between Great Britain and America was signed on 30 November; Britain acknowledged that the United States owned all the land south of the Great Lakes and east of the Mississippi River, except for Florida (which was returned to Spain).
 The French accepted the preliminary with protests but no action.
-Since France was not included in the American-British peace discussions the influence of France and Spain in future negotiations was limited.
+Since France was not included in the American-British peace discussions, the influence of France and Spain in future negotiations was limited.